netgusto/imagejam.net/README.md

 👉 Demonstrates how low profile the integration of Cloudflare Images can be in your system, requiring zero change in the HTML of your existing website and in the URLs of your existing images.

 👉 This is achieved by a simple Cloudflare Worker that relays image trafic to Cloudflare Images.
 See the source code for this worker in [`/images-worker`](https://github.com/netgusto/imagejam.net/tree/production/images-worker) on this repo.

+Image URLs look like: https://imagejam.net/images/public/cakes/aliet-kitchen-qrDbj7OV2EU-unsplash-ツ.jpg

+Note: in Step 1 we added `?use_cf_images=0` to the image URLs for illustrative purposes of the tutorial only, as we need the worker to be able to deliver both original images for step 1, and Cloudflare Images for step 4.
+In a real setup, the worker would serve all traffic on Cloudflare Images, so this query parameter would not be required.

 ## Migrating the website Images to Cloudflare Images